chris-emerson/rabu-backend/README.md

 we can keep track of the Async Worker tasks.
 ![CeleryTasks](docs/celery_task_results.png?raw=true)

-# API Responses & Fromat
+# API Responses & Format

 The REST api returns responses in JSON:API format.
 In a production app you would leverage Hypermedias as the Engine of Application of State (HATEOAS) but the service requires more configuration to include the hypermedia links.
 Hypermedia is beneficial as it helps to navigate through your platform and encourages loose coupling ofclients to the backend.